All Episodes

 The simple answer is conservatism.

-It does win every time it the American people we talked about this earlier in the program.
+The American people, we talked about this earlier in the program.

 If you weren't with us, folks, it's amazing.